 Heidi serves as the Chair of the Insurance Coverage and Risk Management Section.
 She has represented insurance companies in Wisconsin and across the country in both state and federal courts in complex insurance coverage matters for more than 25 years.
-She represents and counsels insurance clients on a wide variety of topics including general liability, environmental, asbestos, toxic tort, products, construction defect, mold, bad faith, mass tort, intellectual property, firearms litigation, employer liability, first party property, and professional liability.
+She represents and counsels insurance clients on a wide variety of topics including general liability, environmental, asbestos, toxic tort, products, construction defect, mold, bad faith, mass tort, trucking, intellectual property, firearms litigation, employer liability, first party property, and professional liability.
 She is frequently retained to negotiate and draft allocation agreements among insurers and develop creative solutions to various insurance coverage issues.

 Heidi lectures on a wide variety of topics including environmental insurance coverage, environmental issues, bad faith litigation, motor carrier issues, and advertising injury liability/personal injury liability coverage.